How Sloppy Nazi Analogies Blind Us to the Real Threats

 Can you blame them for that rationale, given the circumstances?
 Historically, Russian democracy was an oxymoron.
 And who can argue that Hugo Chavez was not tapping into something powerful when he railed against the corrupt democratic system he sought to replace?
 He was speaking a truth, even if his solution was anti-democratic in the end.

 The danger comes when the government abuses its responsibility by dividing the populace into ‘us’ and ‘them,’ ‘insider’ and ‘outsider,’ while demonizing the opposition as traitors that must be dealt with accordingly.
 If people have been taught to fear immigrants, Jews, gays, socialists, atheists, globalists, neo-cons, Nazis, George Soros, or whatever other ‘them’ you can think of, they’ll turn more readily to the strongman to lead them from danger.
-These threats don’t need to be real; no, they only need to be perceived as real to get people to trade away some core freedoms.
+These threats don’t need to be real; no, they only need to be perceived as real to get people to trade away some core freedoms, beginning with the freedom to think for oneself.
 It is the tried and true tactic of uniting by dividing.

 Unlike in Nazi Germany, a façade of democracy remains in place in the modern authoritarian regime.
 Yes, the Nazis were elected in open elections, but within months they dispensed with the farce of democracy and took absolute power.
 Modern authoritarians are more crafty.
 Elections continued in Russia, Turkey, Hungary, and Venezuela even, but each time, they were weighted a bit more in favor of the incumbents.